il86/SWHLog/README.md

 # SWHLog
 SWHLog simplifies logging/debugging.
 There are great tools like logging which do many fancy things, but the goal of swhlog is to be as simple as possible.
+It allows assignment of "loglevel" (used to control verbosity), and low-level items are displayed and higher-level items are hidden.
+The user can adjust what information is displayed by changing things like `swhlog.logLevel=5` and `swhlog.debugMode=True`.
+Debug mode is nice because it shows the file, line number, and function from which every `log()` was initiated.
+Regardless of what those settings are, all logged messages can be displayed in a nicely formatted webpage using `swhlog.getLogHTML()` at any time.

+## Installation

-**Installation:** `pip install swhlog`
+* `pip install swhlog`

 ## Basic Usage
 ```python